Gwendolyn Brooks biography

 Brooks attended three high schools: the prestigious, integrated Hyde Park High School; the all-black Wendell Phillips Academy High School; and the integrated Englewood High School.
 The racial prejudice that she encountered at some of these institutions would shape her understanding of social dynamics in the United States and influence her writing.
 In 1936, Brooks graduated from Wilson Junior College, having already begun to write and publish her work.

 Brooks published her first book of poetry, A Street in Bronzeville, in 1945.
 The book was an instant success, leading to a Guggenheim Fellowship and other honors.
 Her second book, Annie Allen, appeared in 1949.
-Brooks won the Pulitzer Prize in poetry for Annie Allen, making her the first African American to do so.
-Other honors included Poetry magazine’s Eunice Tietjens Prize.
+Brooks won the Pulitzer Prize in poetry for Annie Allen, making her the first African American to win the coveted Pulitzer.
+Other honors received throughout her lifetime include Poetry magazine's Eunice Tietjens Prize.

 In the early 1960s, Brooks embarked on a teaching career as an instructor of creative writing.
 She taught at Columbia College in Chicago, Chicago State University, Northeastern Illinois University, Columbia University and the University of Wisconsin.
 She also continued to write and publish.
 Her long poem "In the Mecca," published in 1968, was nominated for a National Book Award in poetry.